NooriDan/SymXplorer/README.md

 # MacAnalog-Symbolix

 Welcome to the **MacAnalog-Symbolix** project!
 This is an opensource symbolic toolbox for analyzing analog circuits based on SymPy in python.
+Everything from transistor level circuits to active analog filters with multiple feedback.
 We're actively developing new features.
 A python-based toolbox means endless opportunities for future integeration with scientifict and machine learning (PyTorch) toolboxes.

 ## Features
 - Customize nodal equation and impedance combination for new circuits under test
 - Analyze the possible filters, oscillators, and more!
+- Explore possiblem higher-order (2+) transfer functions for filter design
 - Generate automatic LaTeX report of your runs
+- Currently have demo-circuits for Common-gate (CG) and Common-source (CS) differential input/output, and multipl-feedback filter designs in current and voltage mode.

 ## Installation
 After cloning the repository, open a terminal in the project directory and run the following command: